tkmsumi/calcium_analyzer/README.md

 The filepath is a path of Multi measure data from ImageJ usually named Results.xls.

-Then you can get the same data as perl code as:
+Then you can get the same data as that from perl code as:
 ```python
 Mean = analyzer.Mean
 F_0 = analyzer.F_0